 There is a need to safeguard resources to protect them against prejudicial development, particularly in the case of sand/gravel, limestone and selective igneous rock outcrops.
+In this respect for further guidance to MPAs is desirable.
 There is also a need for special treatment of resources of limestone suitable for industrial/non-aggregates purposes.